-After doing a bit of research in January then dropping the project without setting myself any calendar reminders (mistake), I found myself scrambling in early April to sign up for a May test.
+After doing a bit of research in January and then dropping the project without setting myself any calendar reminders (mistake), I found myself scrambling in early April to sign up for a May test.
 The only other B2 offered was in October, which would be after my visa renewal.
 The centers had limited capacity due to Covid, and all the ones I found in Paris were already full.
 This left me mailing my application to a center in Ivry (a southern banlieue).
 As an American who is used to everything happening via the internet, it constantly amazes me how many official letters and registrations I’ve had to send via mail since moving to France.
-It is truly a step backwards in terms of convenience and efficiency.
+It is truly a step backward in terms of convenience and efficiency.

 You Will be Convoked